Foreign relations of Israel: Bolivia

 In January 2009, Bolivia limited its foreign relationship with Israel in the wake of strikes in Gaza by Israel.
 Bolivian President Evo Morales has reportedly promised to take Israel to an international court for alleged war crimes committed in Gaza.
 Bolivia originally granted visa free access to Israeli citizens.
 However, as a result of Israel's 2014 military operation in Gaza, which it opposed, President Evo Morales declared Israel a "terrorist state" and his government will now require Israeli citizens to obtain a visa to visit Bolivia.
 Morales has called Israel's treatment of Palestinians "a genocide".

 Following Morales's resignation and fleeing to Mexico in November 2019, relations were restored to their previous status.

+On 1 November 2023, following the escalation of the 2023 Israel-Hamas war, Deputy Foreign Minister of Bolivia Freddy Mamani announced that Bolivia would be cutting diplomatic ties with Israel.
+This made Bolivia the first country to cut relations with Israel in response to the conflict.